isabella232/events.eclipse.org/.github/ISSUE_TEMPLATE/event.md

 ---
 name: Event
-about: Request an Event website
+about: Request an Event website.
----

 Missing your event on this site?
 Please submit your event to the [Eclipse Newsroom](https://newsroom.eclipse.org/node/add/events).

-Eclipse Foundation Staff can request an Event website similar to [Open Source AI Workshop](https://events.eclipse.org/2020/open-source-ai-workshop/) by creating a [GitHub issue](https://github.com/EclipseFdn/events.eclipse.org/issues/new?template=event.md).
+---